Digital-Working-Group/voice-standardize/pydub/README.md

 ```

 ## Generating metadata for existing files
 See `run_metadata.main()` for usage examples utilizing the scripts in `metadata.py` to generate metadata for exisiting files.
-If you wish to include the FFmpeg and Pydub commands that would be used to create these files, you must pass in either the components or the command as key word arguments when calling `metadata.write_metadata()`.
+If you wish to include the FFmpeg and pydub commands that would be used to create these files, you must pass in either the components or the command as key word arguments when calling `metadata.write_metadata()`.

 ### Usage Example
 The `run_metadata.py` script can be run using the format below.